tahmid-chowdhury/SOFE4630U-MS2/README.md

       exit
       ```

-4. To access, Redis using python code,
+4. To access Redis using Python code,

    1. Install its library on your local machine (or GCP console)